 How to access Notifications from a banner or alert on iPhone and iPad

-If you have your notifications set up to receive banners or alerts on your Home screen, you can respond to them from anywhere, including while in an app.
+If you have your notifications set up to receive banners on your Home screen, you can respond to them from anywhere, including while in an app.

-Alerts are notifications that appear at the top of your screen, but they stay there until you respond to them or clear them away.
+Persistent banners are notifications that appear at the top of your screen and stay there until you respond to them or clear them away.

-- To respond to a banner or alert, pull down on the notification.
-You will either respond to the notification in a pop-up window or be directed to the related app.
+- To respond to a banner or alert, pull down or press deeply (depending on whether or not your iPhone has 3D Touch) on the notification.
+You will then either be able to respond to the notification in a pop-up window or be directed to the related app.